-At St Nicholas Priory we aim to provide an in-depth exciting learning experience for all children at our school, across all key stages.
-We aim to deliver a broad, balanced and differentiated curriculum where children are interested and in turn develop into interesting young learners.
 Governors and staff believe that the development of pupils spiritually and pastorally plays a significant part in their ability to learn and achieve.
-We therefore aim to provide an education that provides children with curriculum opportunities that embed our PATHS programme of study, supporting British Values democracy, rule of law, individual liberty, mutual respect and tolerance alongside our Christian Values: aspiration, hope, service, forgiveness, trust, and love.
-In addition, we endeavour to explore and deepen children’s understanding of a variety of skills and knowledge basis across the National Curriculum and beyond.
+We therefore aim to deliver an education that provides children with curriculum opportunities that embed our PATHS programme of study, supporting British Values democracy, rule of law, individual liberty, mutual respect, diversity and tolerance alongside our Christian Values: aspiration, compassion, service, forgiveness, trust, and love.
+In addition, we endeavour to explore and deepen children’s understanding of a variety of skills and knowledge based on the National Curriculum and beyond.
 We aim to ensure our children move on as successful learners, confident individuals and responsible members of 21st century modern Britain.

 Our Christian Values are at the core of what we do and believe in.
-Through the use of exciting projects we embed these values by teaching children about the world and the current issues that affect it.
 We encourage our children to be good Christians throughout their school day with activities such as collective worship and through encouraging Christian behaviour throughout the school and during non-learning times.
-Our projects have a strong Christian ethos and in the past have enabled links with vulnerable people, donations of gifts to the elderly community and donations to wider world charities.
-We believe that not all learning is curriculum based and every moment of the school day is an opportunity to be a responsible citizen.
-These values are revisited in continuous provision afternoons through assemblies.
+Our curriculum has a strong Christian ethos allowing links with vulnerable people, donations of gifts to the elderly community and donations to wider world charities.
+We believe that not all learning is curriculum based and every moment of the school day is an opportunity to be a responsible citizen and an agent for change in our community and beyond.

-Children will collate evidence of their learning journey in their scrapbooks and sketch books in KS2 and using Evidence Me across the whole school, where they have a virtual portfolio and record of their work.
+Children will collate evidence of their knowledge in their learning journey and sketch books in KS2.
+KS1 and EYFS use Evidence Me, where they have a virtual portfolio and record of their work.
 Our children love sharing their learning and will happily talk through the evidence and exciting activities which support their in-depth, purposeful learning experience.